-1. .
-The first powered $$ was made by the Wrigh nt Brothers in 1903.
+1. The first powered was made by the Wrigh t Brothers in 1903.

-2. Even though is the safest form of transpo ort, some people are afraid of
+2. Even though is the safest form of transpo rt, some people are afraid of

 it.

 3. Modern jet aircraft at an altitude of 8,000 to 9,000 metres.

 Exercise 3.10

 tences with a word from the list

-complete the sen ences with a word from the tist
+F

 arrivals depart

 arrive departure

 board land

 boarding landing

 check in take off

 check-in take off

-1 The last time I flew, our was delayed by o ver two hours.
+1 The last time I flew, our was delayed by ov ver two hours.

 nformation about departures and

 placed around the ai rport.

-3 When you , the clerk asks you if you have packed your bag yourself.
+3 When you , the clerk asks you if you have p packed your bag yourself.

 4 You cannot use elec trical equipment during either or landing.

 5 Modern navigation systems mean that aircraft can safely at night, in